SFVA Memory Disorders Clinic

 4150 Clement St.

 - Directions to the VA Medical Center

 - Bay Area Public Transit Trip Planner

 Anyone who served in the military is potentially eligible to be seen in the VA system.
 Patients must submit discharge papers and enrollment forms to establish eligibility and then register with member services at the specific medical center where they wish to be seen.
 Forms and further details are available at the Department of Veterans Affairs or by calling (877) 222-VETS.
 These steps are required ''prior'' to scheduling appointments or services.
 Once eligibility is determined, the individual will need to register at the San Francisco VA by calling (877) 487-2838.
 Once registration is complete, an appointment in the clinic can be scheduled.

-The initial appointment consists of a 3-hour multidisciplinary evaluation.
+The initial appointment is a multidisciplinary evaluation.
 An in-depth history and neurological exam is conducted by a physician and extensive cognitive testing is performed by a neuropsychologist.
-In addition, time is spent with a social worker to obtain information about how the individual is functioning and available resources.
 At the end of the evaluation, the team meets to review the information and discuss their findings and recommendations with the patient and family.
 It may be necessary to obtain additional examinations or testing before a definitive diagnosis is determined.
 Some patients will be followed in the VA clinic and while others will be followed by their primary care provider.

 The specific services that a veteran is eligible for and amount of payment, is determined by: